mongock/flamingock-docs/site/v1/migration/migration.md

   - In recovery operation like **undo**.
 - **@BeforeExecution:** Optional method that will be executed before the actual migration, meaning this that it won't be part of the transactional and executed in non-transactional context.
 It's useful to perform DDL operations in database where they are not allowed inside a transaction, like MongoDB, or as preparation for the actual migration.

-This method is treated and tracked in the database history like the `@Execution` method, meaning this that in case of failure, it will force the migration to be aborted, tracked in the database as failed and Mongock will run it again in the next execution.
+This method is treated and tracked in the database history like the `@Execution` method, meaning this that in case of failure, it will force the migration to be aborted, tracked in the database as failed and Flamingock will run it again in the next execution.

 - **@RollbackBeforeExecution:** Similar to the `@RollbackExecution` for the `@Execution` method.
 It reverts back the changes made by the `@BeforeExecution` method.
 It's only mandatory when the method `@BeforeExecution` is present.